Arkansas in the American Civil War: 1862

 Many of the Arkansas regiments organized in the summer of 1861 would serve under General Albert Sidney Johnston at the Battle of Shiloh in April 1862 and would eventually be assigned to Patrick Cleburne's division of the Army of Tennessee, and the remnants would surrender with that army in North Carolina at the close of the war.

 In January 1862 Major General Earl Van Dorn was dispatched to Arkansas to build a new force.
 He immediately issued a call to Governor Rector for the raising of additional companies.
 In a proclamation dated January 31, 1862, Governor Rector called for the formation of 100 new companies and four batteries, while noting:

 General Van Dorn led his new Army of the West into the Battle of Pea Ridge, March 6–8, 1862.
 The battle was a major defeat for Southern forces in the Trans-Mississippi Theater and led to the loss of northwest Arkansas.
 Immediately following the battle of Pea Ridge, Van Dorn was ordered to transfer his forces east of the Mississippi River to reinforce Confederate forces in northern Mississippi, near Corinth.
 Van Dorn's forces were heavily engaged in operations around Corinth in the summer and fall of 1862.
 Brigadier General Evander McNair's Arkansas brigade of the Army of the West would eventually find itself assigned to the Army of Tennessee, and its remnants would finally surrender with that army in North Carolina at the close of the war.
-Other parts of the Army of the West and several Arkansas regiments which had previously served at Fort Donaldson and Island No. 10 would find themselves trapped in the Siege of Vicksburg and the Siege of Port Hudson in the summer of 1863.
+Other parts of the Army of the West and several Arkansas regiments which had previously served at Fort Donelson and Island No. 10 would find themselves trapped in the Siege of Vicksburg and the Siege of Port Hudson in the summer of 1863.

 As Van Dorn was leaving the state, Major General Samuel Curtis, the victor of the battle of Pea Ridge, began an invasion of Arkansas in early April.
 He moved his 17,000-man army back into Missouri to take advantage of better transportation routes and headed east.
 He established his base of supply at Rolla, Missouri.
 Curtis reached West Plains, Missouri, on April 29 and turned southwards into Arkansas.
 During the first part of May, Curtis and Steele encountered numerous logistical difficulties.
 Poor weather, difficult terrain, and lack of consistent resupply slowed their progress.
 But by May 9, Curtis' large, but ill-supplied, force had emerged from the Ozark foothills onto flat ground at Searcy.
 It was poised to strike deep into central Arkansas and seize Little Rock itself as soon as supplies were gathered.